 It is a chromosomal condition with a devastating prognosis.

-One of the most serious health conditions that are controlled in routine prenatal diagnostic screening is Edwards Syndrome.
+One of the most severe health conditions controlled in routine prenatal diagnostic screening is Edwards Syndrome.

 Edwards Syndrome is also known as Trisomy 18 Syndrome because there are three copies of chromosome 18.